 Should a Cat Lick an Open Wound?

-If your cat licks their wound briefly, it’s not the end of the world.
-They may just be cleaning it up.
-Cat’s tongues are rough, because they are covered in tiny barbs.
+If your cat licks his wound briefly, it’s not the end of the world.
+He may just be cleaning them up.
+Cat’s tongues are rough because they are covered in tiny barbs.
 These will collect and remove any dirt in the wound.

 Despite these qualities, licking wounds should be deterred.
 The reasons for this are as follows: